 - Students in this program require a high level of independence as they are asked to volunteer for up to 2 ½ hours at a time with little to no direct supervision from a teacher.

 - Transportation is provided, via a Special Education bus, unless parents provide transportation.
 SETS students who choose to drive themselves to campus will be required to pay for parking.

 - Students are required to have a functioning cell phone daily, must be able to communicate via cell phone, and are often responsible for providing their own lunch.

 - SETS Flyer

 - The goals of Corporate Classroom are for the interns to learn important job skills and build a resume of work experience that will eventually lead to successful employment.
-In addition to the application, a student and parent interview is required for acceptance into the program.
-Transportation is not provided for Corporate Classroom students.

 Please use the links below to explore post-secondary education and training options.

 - The first type of post-secondary education/training that many people think of is college.
 There are several college education/experience options for students with disabilities.